 In western culture we are familiar with the idea of being either male or female — two gender identities at opposite ends of a binary concept.
 But as we move towards embracing greater gender diversity in our own society, anthropology gives us glimpses into other cultures where gender can be fluid, diverse, and imbued with spiritual power.

 Gender is a subjective aspect of identity.
 It is not strictly defined either by biological sex or by sexuality, but rather emerges from a complex interplay between a person’s sense of self, the social roles we perform, and our modes of self-expression.

-In our society, the recognition of only two genders creates an expectation that individuals will identify as one or the other.
-People who don’t identify with their assigned gender may identify as trans — perhaps moving in the direction of transition from one gender to the opposite, occupying a space between the two, or embodying an alternative gender identity that may not be recognised or understood by others.
+In our society, a conventional recognition of only two genders creates an expectation that individuals will identify as one or the other.
+People who don’t identify with their assigned gender may identify as trans — perhaps on a trajectory of transition from one gender identity to another, occupying a space between genders, or embodying an alternative gender identity that may not be recognised or understood by others.

-The Bugis of South Sulawesi embody a fascinating alternative to our binary gender framework.
+The Bugis of South Sulawesi embody a fascinating alternative to a binary gender framework.
 They recognise five genders, and each is considered essential to the maintenance of balance and harmony in Bugis society.

 The Bugis are one of the four main ethnic groups of South Sulawesi, a narrow peninsular region of Sulawesi island that stretches south towards the island of Flores in the Indonesian archipelago.
 Today, the main religion here is Islam, but traditional spiritual and ritual practices still play an important role in many communities.